DC State Estimation

 JuliaGrid initiates the DC state estimation framework by setting up the WLS model, as illustrated in the following:

-analysis = dcStateEstimation(system, device)
+analysis = dcStateEstimation(monitoring)

 Coefficient Matrix